 All campers live in cabins with one or more counselors.Cabins are rustic and campers sleep in bunk beds.
 Cabin assignments are made according to a child's age and grade.
 Bathrooms are centrally located within the cabin or just outside.
 Showers are located in the Sandcastles for girls and the Shower House for boys.
-For safety reasons, we expect to develop a shower schedule using our cohort model.

 Check out a virtual tour here!